-Now that you have acknowledged the benefits of moving to cloud infrastructure and why your business should adopt it, you must be wondering how to achieve move your existing infra on cloud.
-At Daffodil, we have been following a defined approach for on-premise to AWS migration of data, infra, and applications on cloud.
+Now that you have acknowledged the benefits of moving to cloud infrastructure and why your business should adopt it, you must be wondering how to achieve move your existing infra to the cloud.
+At Daffodil, we have been following a defined approach for on-premise to AWS migration of data, infra, and applications on the cloud.
 Here, we give you a sight of how we do it.

 Step 1: Do the As-Is Analysis

-As-is analysis helps in identifying and evaluating current processes of a business.
-This involves using a set of tools, processes, and procedures to have the end-to-end view IT ecosystem.
+As-is analysis helps in identifying and evaluating the current processes of a business.
+This involves using a set of tools, processes, and procedures to have an end-to-end view IT ecosystem.
 When we do the as-is analysis,

 - We identify workloads, servers, storage devices databases, networks, resource consumption, dependencies amongst entities, etc.

-- We look for cost of ownership and operations (CapEx and OpEx) to understand if a business actually needs to move on cloud?
+- We look for the cost of ownership and operations (CapEx and OpEx) to understand if a business actually needs to move to the cloud?

 - We check for tools and technologies being used and what are the business priorities?